BenBaggley/greggs_task/README.md

+This is a simple project created as a technical test for a previous job.
+The task was to display details of a product, with the ability to add it to a basket.
+Since there was no API provided, this was mocked in the implementation.

 ## Prerequisites ✅

-This project requires Flutter 3.0.5 or higher, and Dart 2.17.1 or higher.
+This project requires Flutter 3.22.0 or higher, and Dart 3.4.0 or higher.

 ---